sendinair/sendinair-nft-server/README.md

 - Stop the server first before recieving the updates
 - Run `docker pull sendinair/nft-server`

-## How to change PORT or API_KEY
+## How to change the PORT
 - Stop the server if it's already running
-- Change PORT or API_KEY in the .env file
+- Change PORT in the .docker-compose.env file
 - Start the server

 ## Usage